Manasology (film): Production

 The film was shot in Bangalore and Mysore.
 The film completed most of its shooting by March of 2011.

 Soundtrack

 The songs were composed by Anoop Seelin.
 The lyrics were written by Arasu Anthare and Ashok Maddur.
-The songs were sung by M. D. Pallavi, Ravindra Suregaavi, Ritisha Padmanabhan, Harsha, and Apoorva.
+The songs were released under the label Anand Audio.

 Reception

 A critic from Rediff.com gave the film a negative review criticizing the story, acting and music.
 A critic from IANS wrote that "Manasology suffers because of immature handling.
 Avoid it".
 A critic from Webdunia also gave the film a negative review.